sinem-ay/github-page/README.md

-# github-page
+# Portfolio and Project Tracker
-My personal github page
+It's my personal github page to gather every projects that I have made in one place and to track my progress of my on-going projects